ClickCease

 Almonds are a great snack option.
 They are high in monounsaturated fat, which lowers “bad” LDL cholesterol while increasing “good” HDL cholesterol.
 Monounsaturated fats also improve insulin sensitivity, which means your body uses glucose more efficiently.
 This can come in the form of unsalted and unsweetened almond butter or chopped and added to yogurt, oatmeal, smoothies, and more.

-Recommended: 10 Simple low GI breakfast ideas
+Read: 10 Simple low GI breakfast ideas

 5 pre-diabetes diet recipes you can make this week (with free sample day PDF)

-Here are some more recipe inspiration for prediabetes dinner recipes you can try out.
+Here is some more recipe inspiration for prediabetes dinner recipes you can try out.
 These are all super simple to make and follow our Whole GI Protocol guidelines — a set of habits that help you drastically change your health, your test results, and the outcomes for prediabetes.

 Browse the prediabetes recipes and try them out!